eliascassis/echo_server_rtp1/README.md

 - A3: servidor aceita a conexão.

-- A4: servidor recusa a conexão pelo limite **X** de clientes ter sido atingido.
+- A4: servidor recusa a conexão pelo limite **n** de clientes ter sido atingido.

 - A5: recebe a mensagem do cliente.